-3.2 Held-to-maturity investments
+3.4 Held-to-maturity investments

 The Group follows the guidance of HKAS 39 in classifying certain non-derivative financial assets with fixed or determinable payments and fixed maturity as held-to-maturity.
 This classification requires significant judgement.
 In making this judgement, the Group evaluates its intention and ability to hold such investments to maturity.
 If the Group fails to hold these investments to maturity other than for specific circumstances defined in HKAS 39, such as selling an insignificant amount close to maturity, it will be required to reclassify the entire portfolio of assets as available-for-sale.
 The investments would then be measured at fair value and not amortised cost.
-As at 31 December 2007, the fair value of the entire portfolio of held-to-maturity investments is approximately equal to its amortised cost.